 Keep your home protected and one step closer to being burglar-proof.
 Here’s all you need to know about burglar alarms.

-A decent alarm has the power to deter intruders.
-Either it'll put them off from entering in the first place, or cause them to flee the crime scene when the alarm is triggered.
+A decent burglar alarm has the power to deter intruders.
+Either it'll put them off from entering in the first place, or cause them to flee the scene when they trigger the alarm.

 The type of alarm you choose will depend on the level of security you’re after and how much you’re willing to pay for it.

 If you’re thinking of installing an alarm system in your home, it’s worth considering what the police response would be if the alarm goes off.
-And if it'll have any effect on your home insurance premium.
+And, if it'll have any effect on your home insurance costs.
 These factors vary depending on what alarm you choose.

 Wireless or wired alarms